JeffersonLab/clas12alignment/fmt/README.md

 If a position or rotation is not specified, it is assumed to be 0 for all FMT layers.
 If `var` is not specified, a plot showing the residuals for the given nominal positions and rotations is shown.

 **Note**.
-The alignemnt program receives measurements in cm, while the CCDB works in mm.
+The alignment program receives measurements in cm, while the CCDB works in mm.

 ## Results
-After successfully running, the program produces either a 1D or a 2D depending on the type of alignment ran:
+After successfully running, the program produces either a 1D or a 2D, depending on the type of alignment ran:
 * For z alignment, a 1D plot of the deviation of the Gaussian fit against the shift or rotation applied is shown for each FMT layer.
 An example of this plot follows.